 Many photographers shy away from photographing people, but environmental portraits can be a great way to capture the personality of your subject and tell a story.

-In this post, we’ll share some tips on how to create environmental portraits that capture your subject’s personality.
+In this post, we’ll share some tips on creating environmental portraits that capture your subject’s personality.

 We’ll also share some examples of stunning environmental portrait photography.